denten-books/plain-text/1-chapter.md

 literary studies, is an artifact of an unfortunate translation from Russian.
 The word *priem* would be much better translated as "technique," in the sense of "method," "approach," or "procedure."
-The word "device" contains these meanings as well, but in modern usage, it usually carries a concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
+The word "device" contains these meanings as well, but in modern usage, it usually carries a more concrete connotation, as "an object, machine, or piece of equipment that has been made for a special purpose" (Merriam-Webster).
 "Laying bare the device," for Viktor Shklovsky, the Russian formalist critic who coined the phrase, meant making